Latteralus/MCPServer/documentation/TechnicalDocument.md

 ### CSRF Protection

 - State-changing API endpoints (POST, PUT, DELETE) and Admin Dashboard forms/actions are protected against Cross-Site Request Forgery (CSRF) using the `csurf` middleware with cookie-based token storage.
 - Clients (including the Admin Dashboard frontend) must include the `_csrf` token in form submissions or the `CSRF-Token` header in AJAX requests for these operations.
+The frontend implementation has been verified to correctly handle this.

 ### Rate Limiting